Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Pet Telehealth

-A chatbot is a popular software that closely mimics a natural human conversation that is either written or spoken.
-Chatbot is used in a variety of settings, but veterinary clinics can now install chatbots on their websites as the first level of interaction with their clients.
-These highly advanced bots can also answer pet health questions and analyze symptoms and provide medical information all on their own.
+A chatbot is a popular software that closely mimics a natural human conversation, whether written or spoken.
+Chatbots are used in a variety of settings, but veterinary clinics can now install chatbots on their websites as the first level of interaction with their clients.
+These systems can help answer general pet health questions and provide educational information, but they do not independently diagnose medical conditions or replace veterinary assessment.
 If the doctor is needed, the bot will determine that and offer a direct connection to the veterinarian.

 Diagnostics

-Machine learning and AI are very efficient and can provide accurate diagnostics in a medical setting.
+Machine learning and AI are very efficient and can assist with diagnostics in a medical setting.
 Concerning diagnostic imaging, machine learning works by analyzing a bank of images to learn parts of the anatomy to properly judge what is normal.
-The more images provided; the more precise the machine’s understanding becomes.
-Once the software determines what is normal, it can then identify suspected abnormalities for the veterinarian.
+The more images provided, the more precise the machine’s understanding becomes.
+Once the software determines what is normal, it can then identify potential abnormalities for the veterinarian.

 Image Credit: Pressmaster, Shutterstock